Gardens, (Green) Squares, and Parks in Paris

 Jardin du Trocadéro

-At its center stand the Warsaw fountains that offer spectacular water displays and illuminations in the summer evenings.
+At its center stand the Warsaw fountains, which offer spectacular water displays and illuminations on summer evenings.
 Come November, the gardens are turned into a winter wonderland, with ice skating rinks and holiday treats.

 Address: Pl. du Trocadéro et du 11 Novembre